sile-typesetter/sile/README.md

 SILE can be downloaded from [its home page][sile], or directly from [the release page][releases].

 SILE is written in the Lua programming language, so you will need a Lua installation.
 It also relies on external libraries to access fonts and write PDF files.
 Its preferred combination of libraries is [harfbuzz][] and a PDF creation library extracted from TeX.
-It should be possible to harfbuzz from your operating system's package manager, although you should note that SILE requires at least version 1.0.0 of Harfbuzz.
-(You will also need fontconfig installed.)
+It should be possible to harfbuzz from your operating system's package manager.
+(For Harfbuzz to work you will also need freetype2 and fontconfig installed.)

 You also need to install the following Lua libraries using [luarocks][] (downloading luarocks if you do not already have it installed).